 Let me know in the comments if you try this recipe!

-- 1/2 cup red lentils (you can use green lentils too)
+- ½ cup red lentils or green lentils

 - 2 cups water